iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 5 reviews"/>
 </p>

+> Great Dr's and Physician assistants!
+They're very attentive and listen to your concerns.
+I've had virtual Dr's appointments twice from my bedroom and did not have to get dressed while feeling ill.
+Great service!
+I will use it again!<br> :date: __2021-07-02 21:03:43__

+> Absolutely LOVE this app!
+It has been sooo easy to use and is super convenient.
+Definitely recommend.<br> :date: __2021-07-02 19:12:28__

+> I called my nearest urgent care and was told it was a 3 hour wait for a virtual visit.
+I then logged in to NowClinic and was seen within 10 minutes at almost midnight!
+The service and care was amazing.<br> :date: __2021-06-30 08:38:40__

 > The best option to handle those non emergency health issues.<br> :date: __2021-06-27 10:35:22__

 > My girlfriend had a UTI and had a call with a nurse named cherry Lee, she was amazing and would rate her 5 out of 5 stars for sure, the call took 5 minutes, and was so much easier than going to the emergency room.<br> :date: __2021-06-27 06:18:05__